 Down the hall and off in an adjoining room is the temporary exhibit space.
 Just days earlier, a new exhibit titled, “Portraits of Painters: Drawings by George Vertue and Horace Walpole’s Anecdotes of Painting in England” opened.

 The exhibition includes drawings by Vertue as well as the related prints published in volumes of Walpole’s Anecdotes of Painting.
 It was all very nice but well beyond my grasp and truthfully, my interests.
 There are 34 portrait drawings here which were puchased by Wilmarth Lewis; part of Walpole’s massive Vertue collection of 470 prints.
 So again, here’s the deal: Walpole was into Vertue, acquired a ton of his stuff, then wrote about the painters in the portraits, 170 years went by, Lewis tried to collect everything Walpolian, so he got a bunch of these prints and paintings and they are now displayed with the Lewis books which are really just Walpole writings.
 Yalies come here to study related stuff.
 Got it?

-I was then taken to the real reading room, a highly secure space allowing for 10 readers at a time, under the watchful eye of a Library employee and several security counters.
-This room is really cool; brand new, it was built to fit in with the colonial look and feel of historic Farmington (as a red barn) but is ultra modern inside.
+I was taken to the real reading room, a highly secure space allowing for 10 readers at a time, under the watchful eye of a Library employee and several security cameras.
+This room is brand new and really cool.
+It was built to fit in with the colonial look and feel of historic Farmington (as a red barn) but is ultra-modern inside.

 There was one more story I learned here – that of Theodosia Burr Alson, daughter of Aaron Burr.
 There is a portrait of her hanging in the hallway here and apparently she has a rather legendary story about her.
 She sailed on a schooner from South Carolina to New York and the ship simply disappeared.
 All sorts of tales surround her disappearance from Pirates to ghosts to secret Indian lovers.
 Randomly, Mrs. Lewis saw a portrait of her for sale in New York a few years later, bought it, and she had some relationship to the Burr family and somehow it now hangs here in Farmington.